 Reagents

-A SOD1 expression plasmid encoding a tobacco etch virus (TEV) protease cleavable His tag-SOD1 fusion protein was generated by ligation of the SOD1 DNA coding sequence in the frame between the NcoI and XhoI sites in the pETM-11 vector.
+A SOD1 expression plasmid encoding a tobacco etch virus (TEV) protease cleavable His tag-SOD1 fusion protein was generated by ligation of the SOD1 DNA coding sequence in frame between the NcoI and XhoI sites in the pETM-11 vector.
 All the chemicals, unless specified, were purchased from Sigma, India.

 Gene expression and protein purification

 SOD1 was expressed in E. coli strain BL21 star (DE3) (Stratagene).
 E. coli cells were grown at 37 °C until its optical density at 600 nm reached 0.6 and then SOD1 expression was induced by addition of 0.4 mM IPTG (isopropyl β-D-1-thiogalactopyranoside) at 20 °C overnight.
-Cells were harvested by centrifugation and the pellet was stored at -80° C. Cells were lysed in 20mM Tris HCl, 300mM NaCl, 5mM -mercaptoethanol, pH 7.5 by sonication (Vibra cell) at 30 % amplitude with 3 sec pulse on and 5 sec pulse off.
-The supernatant was loaded onto a Ni-NTA column (HisTrap FF, GE Healthcare, USA) for affinity purification and eluted at 200 mM of Imidazole.
-TEV protease was used to remove the His-tag by incubation with the former at 4 °C on a rocker for overnight and the protein finally purified by size exclusion chromatography (Superdex 75G 16/60 from GE Healthcare, USA).
-All the column purification was performed in AKTA Prime Plus (GE Healthcare, USA).
+Cells were harvested by centrifugation and the pellet was stored at -80° C. Cells were lysed in 20mM Tris HCl, 300mM NaCl, 5mM -mercaptoethanol, pH 7.5 by sonication (Vibra cell) at 30 % amplitude with 3 second pulse and 5 second rest.
+The supernatant was loaded onto a Ni-NTA column (HisTrap FF, GE Healthcare, USA) for metal affinity purification and eluted with 200 mM of Imidazole.
+TEV protease was used to remove the His-tag by incubation with the former at 4 °C on a rocker overnight then concentrated and separated from remaining impurities by size exclusion chromatography (Superdex 75G 16/60 from GE Healthcare, USA) on an AKTA Prime Plus (GE Healthcare, USA).

 Ligand soaking and X-ray crystallography